-DPT-702 : Applied Functional Anatomy & Biomechanics I
+DPT-702 : Applied Functional Anatomy and Biomechanics I

-This course, the first of two applied functional anatomy and biomechanics courses, will focus on the detailed structure and function of the cervical, temporomandibular, thoracic, and upper extremity joints and their related soft tissues.
+This course will build upon the fundamental embryology, histology, and gross anatomical structure acquired in Clinical Functional Anatomy (DPT 701) and emphasize the principles of applied functional anatomy, kinesiology and biomechanics.
+This course, the first of two applied functional anatomy and biomechanics courses, will focus on the detailed structure and function of specific anatomical content introduced in DPT 701 to include the cervical, temporomandibular, thoracic, and upper extremity joints and their related soft tissues.
+The application of functional anatomy and kinesiology will be reinforced through both static and dynamic analyses of regional human movement and posture.
 Students will analyze forces affecting arthrokinematics, osteokinematics, and tissue mechanics of these regions and relate those to overall mobility and stability by way of clinical application.
 Kinetic and kinematic analysis of movement of these regions will be explored using such tools as EMG, dynamometry and video motion analysis.
-Credits 4.0
+Students will develop skill in the application of this biomechanical analysis and begin to foster consideration of biomechanical principles in the design of reliable and valid upper quarter examination procedures and efficacious intervention strategies and parameters.
+Lab coursework will include use of goniometric assessment and strength testing.